Multi-Element Wingtip System

 This modular platform strategy enables APC to expand aerodynamic solutions across multiple aircraft classes while maintaining technological continuity.

-APC technologies are developed through a structured engineering methodology combining aerodynamic analysis, simulation and integration studies.
+TRINITAIR is developed through a structured engineering pathway combining aerodynamic analysis, simulation and integration studies.

 • Comparative vortex field analysis